top of page

 and even if they are not, the desire to

-show a boy-- your adventurous side
+show a boy your adventurous side could be enough

-to catapult down crevice and
+to catapult you down crevice and

 slide your dog across slippery stream

-to coax both animals
+to coax both of the animals of you

 there really is no good way